-Any absence from school that does not meet the excused absence criteria or approved by school administration is considered unexcused.
+Any absence from school that does not meet the excused absence criteria or is not approved by school administration is considered unexcused.
 Students are expected to complete any missed assignments.
+In the event that the absence is unexcused, the student may not receive full credit for missed assignments.